KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding Actions.md

-## How to trigger keyboard actions

-Keyboard actions can be triggered by keyboard-specific gestures that are applied to various buttons.
-If you use a ``SystemKeyboard``, this will be done automatically.
-You can also trigger a keyboard action programmatically by using a ``KeyboardActionHandler``.

 ## How to handle keyboard actions

-Keyboard actions can be handled with a ``KeyboardActionHandler``, which is a protocol that can be implemented by any class that can be used to handle various gestures on various keyboard actions.
+Keyboard actions can be handled with a ``KeyboardActionHandler``, which is a protocol that can be implemented by any class that can be used to handle actions.

-KeyboardKit will by defaut create a ``StandardKeyboardActionHandler`` and bind it to the input controller's ``KeyboardInputViewController/keyboardActionHandler``.
-You can replace this instance with any custom action handler if you want to customize how actions are handled.
+KeyboardKit will by default create a ``StandardKeyboardActionHandler`` and bind it to the input controller's ``KeyboardInputViewController/keyboardActionHandler``.
+You can replace it with a custom handler to customize how actions are handled.

 You can trigger keyboard actions programmatically by calling ``KeyboardActionHandler/handle(_:on:)``: